sriarun87/specialnewz/README.md

 # specialnewz
-blog site which is used to show the latest technology and technical news
+Wordpress blog site which is used to show the latest technology and technical news